 We’d like to think the things we surround ourselves with are valuable.
 We exchange a big part of our life to accumulate all of it.
-So it’s hard to accept that when we’re no longer here, our most treasured possessions that we held for decades, will be turned into landfill.
+So it’s hard to accept that when we’re no longer here, our most treasured possessions will be turned into landfill.

 We work hard to afford a decent home, nice furniture, clothes, laptops, TV’s, cell phones and so on.
 So hard in fact, that most of us are in debt most of our lives paying for it all.

-So it’s no wonder that the most popular regret people have at the end of their life, is that they never lived the life they originally envisioned.
-They regret the fact that at some point, their focus shifted from the life they imagined to a series of short term, unrelated goals.
+The most common regret people have at the end of life, is that they never lived the life they originally envisioned.
+Slowly and gradually, their focus shifted from the life they imagined to a series of short term, unrelated goals.

 And then time was up.

 Some of us do have a sudden financial epiphany.
 Maybe someone we know dies, and suddenly our own mortality comes to mind.
 Or someone we know who’s always seemed well off, loses their job and within a few months is in total financial meltdown.
 Seeing someone else suffer can sure make you reconsider your own choices.

 But for most people, that clarity comes way too late.